scylladb/scylla-monitoring/docs/source/install/monitor_without_docker.rst

 The main item to set an alert on is the available disk space in the monitoring system.
 Data is indefinitely accrued on the Prometheus data directory.
 The current monitoring solution does not churn data.

 .. note:: Confirm before beginning that your Grafana and Prometheus versions are supported by the Monitoring Stack version you want to install.
-See the `Scylla Monitoring Stack Compatibility Matrix </install/monitoring_stack/#prerequisites>`_.
+See the :ref:`Scylla Monitoring Stack Compatibility Matrix <Monitoring_Stack_Compatibility_Matrix>`.

 Install Scylla Monitoring Stack
 -------------------------------